miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 """
     In Python, function are "first class citizens" => they can be used like any variable (assigned, function parameters etc)
 """

+Observations:
+1) id, name properties are read-only (once we create the object, we cannot change its id)
+2)